grafana/agent/docs/flow/reference/components/discovery.relabel.md

 ### `rule` block

-The `ruke` block contains the definition of any relabeling rules that can be applied to an input target.
+The `rule` block contains the definition of any relabeling rules that can be applied to an input target.
 If more than one `rule` block is defined within `discovery.relabel`, the transformations will be applied in top-down order.